The natural package

 2\lambda ||\beta||_1

-of freedom of the lasso fit.
+of the lasso fit.

 The tuning parameter path can be specified via argument

-.
+lambda.
 If not provided, the algorithm will automatically

-generate a path of lambda of length nlam
+generate a path of lambda of length nlam.
+The output is a

 S3 object, which can be printed or plotted.

-implements a K-fold cross-validation procedure to
+The function nlasso_cv implements a \(K\)-fold cross-validation procedure to

 select the best tuning parameter value.
-The value of K can be specified by the argument
+The value of \(K\) can be specified by the argument

-.
+nfold.
 The following code does the cross-validation, plots

 the estimate of prediction error on the test set, and selects the best